pmahoney/asm-bug/README.md

     OpenJDK 64-Bit Server VM (build 23.2-b09, mixed mode)

-This will start the program which loads `Example.class` through an ASM pipeline.  `TraceOutputVisitor` is used to print the "before" and "after" versions of the class.
+This will start the program which loads `Example.class` through an ASM pipeline.  `TraceClassVisitor` is used to print the "before" and "after" versions of the class.
 The class is then loaded into the program (which works OK).